Muhammad Abubakar

 In addition to CodeForge Guardian, the company operates Umbrella Cyber Solutions, a cybersecurity services division offering network security audits, penetration testing, security operations centre (SOC) services, compliance consulting, security awareness training, and managed security services for businesses in Quetta and across Pakistan.

 CodeForge Guardian is priced at Rs 5,000 per device (one-time), with volume discounts for businesses purchasing 5 or more licenses.
 The product includes 12 months of virus definition updates, with optional annual update packs available at Rs 1,500 per year.
+The product roadmap includes a lightweight enterprise console that allows IT administrators to monitor all installations across their organisation from a single dashboard.

 Pharmacy and healthcare software